 - Receipts or records of any expenses incurred due to your injury, such as the cost of home modification, or travelling expenses

 - Records of any lost wages due to your slip and fall injury

 This claim can be brought against the party at fault (even if they are only partially at fault) and their insurance company.

 7. Settle the public liability claim and receive compensation

 If successful, this settlement will compensate you for your injuries.
 In cases where the slip and fall injury is minor and a quick recovery is made, a settlement is usually made quickly.
 In cases where the slip and fall injury is quite substantial and persistent, the claim will often take longer to settle in order to determine the true long-term nature of your injuries and ensure that you receive a fair amount of compensation accordingly.

 How much compensation you can receive will depend on your circumstances and is based on the nature and extent of your injuries.
+Read our full guide here on compensation figures you can receive.
 You may receive compensation for:

 - Medical expenses (both past and in future)

 This may include hospital fees, doctors fees, cost of medication etc